jessepav/libgdx-wiki-old/Managing-your-assets.md

 public static AssetManager assets = new AssetManager();
 ```

-This will cause problems on Android, because the life-cycle of the static variable is not necessarily the same as the life-cycle of your application.
+This will cause problems on Android because the life-cycle of the static variable is not necessarily the same as the life-cycle of your application.
 Therefore the `AssetManager` instance of a previous instance of your application might be used for the next instance, while the resources are no longer valid.
 This typically would cause black/missing textures or incorrect assets.

 On Android, it is even possible for multiple instances of your Activity to be active at the same time, so do not think you're safe even if you handle life-cycle methods properly!
 (See [this StackOverflow question](http://stackoverflow.com/q/4341600/14637) for details.)